DCL-IBL/MIC21-dataset/README.md

 MIC21 image processing pipeline
 ========

-[MIC21 Dataset](https://dcl.bas.bg/MIC-21/dataset/) contains images from 130 thematic domains together with their ground truth annotations represented in MS COCO format.
+[MIC21 image processing pipeline](https://dcl.bas.bg/MIC-21/dataset/) contains images from 130 thematic domains together with their ground truth annotations represented in MS COCO format.
 The structure of the dataset is as follows:

 ```
 -thematic_field_name